tkardos/covidwatch-back/README.md

 ## What is CovidWatch?

 CovidWatch is an app that uses externally sourced Covid19 information and calculates some country-specific data concerning the number cases.
-The data is sent to a client where it is represented visually on charts in an easily comprihesible way.
+The data is sent to a client where it can be represented visually on charts in an easily comprihesible way :bar_chart:.
 An interesting feature of our app is that it also connected to a series of LED ligths controlled by an external program, and the data calculated by the CovidWatch app is visualized on these lights.

 ## The aim of CovidWatch